 One of the worst summer weeds we have in Louisiana turfgrass is Virginia buttonweed.
 The spread of this weed has increased tremendously over the past few years.
-Due to the mild winter this year, this weed is expected to be even worse this coming summer and fall.

 Virginia buttonweed (Diodia virginiana) is a prostrate-growing, mat-forming summer perennial with radially spreading branches.
 It is easily identified by its opposite leaf arrangements and its four, white star-shaped petals, which sometimes can also have pink streaks through the center of two of the sepals.
 Virginia buttonweed typically thrives in moist-to-wet soils in the lawn.